pjs902/honours-thesis/thesis/lit_review.md

     period binaries, so the ionization process will be more efficient.).
 Initial conditions from Hurley are closer to the low-density clusters discussed in Sollima+2007 instead of the higher-density clusters in Ivanova+2005.

+- ### Rodriguez+2021 - Modelling Dense Star Clusters in the Milky Way and Beyond with the Cluster Monte Carlo Code

+    CMC paper.
+Can use for any info needed about monte-carlo models.

+- ### Giersz+2013, Hypki+2013, MOCCA Code for Star Cluster Simulation

+    Some of the MOCCA papers, should at least mention these when discussing modelling.

+- ### Fregeau+2009 - EVOLUTION OF THE BINARY FRACTION IN DENSE STELLAR SYSTEMS

+    Use a Monte Carlo code to look at the evolution of binary fractions in GCs.
+Discusses the differences between Hurley and Ivanova like Sollima+2008 does.

 ## Other